-The University Cooperative Housing Association (UCHA) provides reasonable-cost housing to qualified students, visiting scholars and faculty of UCLA and other nearby educational institutions.
-We are located just two blocks from campus and have been serving the UCLA community for around seventy years.
+The University Cooperative Housing Association (UCHA) provides reasonably cost housing to qualified students, visiting scholars and faculty of UCLA and other nearby educational institutions.
+We are located just two blocks from campus (within walking distance)and have been serving the UCLA community for over seventy years.

 The Co-op offers an exceptional opportunity to meet students from the United States and from around the world, and become involved in community and university activities.
 We are an independent organization run by and for the students who live here.
 We rely on the participation of our membership to make this a successful alternative to high-cost apartments, residence halls, fraternities and sororities.